msalguer/PopExe/README.md

 The best way to create fast binary executables for Windows :-)

-# Quickmacros and Chillchat have own Licenses.
+# Quickmacros and Chilkat have own Licenses.
 View on:
 http://www.quickmacros.com/

 https://www.chilkatsoft.com/